-Opening Doors to Aging Services Dos and Don'ts
+Opening Doors to Aging ServicesDos and Don'ts

-Offer a look inside aging services-virtually, in-person, Don't assume people understand the range of services or through storytelling.
-Explain your services, and how they fit into the continuum of care.
+Offer a look inside aging services-virtually, inperson, or through storytelling.
+Explain your services they fit into the continuum of care.

 Emphasize independence and strength by showing how your organization helps older adults maintain health, feel valued, and keep contributing.

-Highlight dedicated, compassionate care professionals and focus on the bonds they build with the older executives. adults they support.
-Demonstrate a commitment to delivering quality care and services, underscoring how you are mission driven.
+Highlight skilled, compassionate care professionals and emphasize their training and the bonds they build with the older adults they support.

+Demonstrate a commitment to delivering quality care and services, underscoring how you are mission-driven.
 If you are a nonprofit, say so.

 Focus on older adults and their families first-not on providers.
-We are aging, so it is about all of us.
+We all are aging, so it is about all of us.

 Frame aging services as a basic right for everyone.

-DO SAY DON'T SAY Aging services Aged care Sector, field Industry, market Organization, community available to support them as they or a loved one ages.
+Aging services

+Sector, field

+Organization, community

 Caregiving professionals, experts

 Older adults

+Don't assume people understand the range of services available to support them as they or a loved one ages.